-Member: Audience Engagement Committee; Finance, Audit and Risk Committee; Nominations and Governance Committee (Chair)
+Member: Audience Engagement Committee and Nominations and Governance Committee (Chair)

-Patty is the Deputy Chair of Belvoir.
-Patty was previously a non-Executive Director of AMP Limited, Ramsay Healthcare, AXA APH, Coles Myer, Energy Australia, the NSW State Library Foundation and YWCA NSW.
+Patty is a non-Executive Director of AMP Limited, Ramsay Healthcare and Belvoir.
+At AMP, she is Chair of AMP Bank and Chair of the People and Remuneration Committee.
+She was previously a non-Executive Director of AXA APH, Coles Myer, Energy Australia, the NSW State Library Foundation and YWCA NSW.
 Patty has over 30 years' experience primarily in consumer-related industries and has worked for McKinsey & Company and David Jones.
 She is a member of Chief Executive Women and received the Centenary Medal for Services to Australian Society in Business Leadership.
 Patty has an MBA from Harvard Business School and a Bachelor of Arts in Political Science from Wellesley College.